KAAMI777/KAAMI777/README.md

 ## 🌐 Let’s Connect

-- 📧 `pramitghose777@gmail.com` *(replace with real email)*
+- 📧 `pramitghose777@gmail.com`

 ---

-> 🔍 *"Great software doesn’t just run — it scales, adapts, and supports others."*
+> _"Great software doesn’t just run — it scales, adapts, and supports others."_
-> I’m passionate about contributing to products that make a difference, whether in social good, AI integration, or backend performance.
-Always open to collaborations and internships that challenge what’s possible with clean code and bold ideas.
+> I’m always open to **collaborations, internships, and challenging projects** that push the boundaries of what’s possible with clean architecture and bold ideas.